jwkidd3/splunk_int_v3/README.md

 - IT professionals wanting to advance their Splunk skills

 ### What You'll Learn
-- Advanced SPL commands (subsearches, transaction, multisearch)
+- Advanced search techniques (Job Inspector, search modes, case sensitivity)
+- Transforming commands for visualizations (chart, timechart, trellis layouts)
+- Geographic visualizations and trendlines
+- Data manipulation with eval functions
+- Event correlation with transaction command
-- Statistical analysis and transformations
+- Creating and managing lookups
-- Field extraction techniques
+- Field extraction (regex and delimiter methods)
-- Data enrichment with lookups
+- Field aliases and calculated fields
-- Report and dashboard creation
+- Tags, event types, and search macros
+- Workflow actions for external integrations
-- Alert configuration and management
+- Building and accelerating data models
-- Data models and Pivot interface
+- Using the Pivot interface for data model reporting
-- Advanced dashboard customization with Simple XML

 ## Quick Start

+**For complete setup instructions**, see `QUICK_START.md` or `DATA_LOADING_GUIDE.md`

 ### 1. Start Splunk Environment